xlladdins/xll/docs/Excel4MacrosE-G.md

     > with a specific installed program, EXEC starts the program and
     > loads the specified file.

->
+> &nbsp;

-**Note   **In Microsoft Excel for the Macintosh, you must use an extra comma after the program\_text argument.
+**Note&nbsp;&nbsp;&nbsp;**In Microsoft Excel for the Macintosh, you must use an extra comma after the program\_text argument.
 This skips the window\_num argument that does not apply to the Macintosh.

-Window\_num    is a number from 1 to 3 that specifies how the window containing the program should appear.
+Window\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 that
+specifies how the window containing the program should appear.
 Window\_num is only available for use with Microsoft Excel for Windows.
 The window\_num argument is allowed on the Macintosh, but it is ignored.

 |                 |                    |
 | --------------- | ------------------ |